gabrielfs7/gabrielfelipesoares/_posts/2019-09-28-dependency-inversion-principle copy.md

 feature_image: "https://picsum.photos/2560/600?image=872"
 ---

-Avoid to make your classes depending on single concrete class to avoid coupling.
+Avoid to make your classes depending on single concrete class to reduce coupling.

 <!-- more -->